Scottish Gaelic-medium education: 18th century

 The history of Gaelic language schools (in the modern sense) in Scotland can be traced back to the early 18th century and the schools of the Society in Scotland for Propagating Christian Knowledge or SSPCK.
 Ironically, one of the primary aims of the society was the de-Gaelicisation of the Highlands, and initially its schools taught exclusively through the medium of the English language with the equivalent use of Gaelic prohibited.
 However, the insistence on teaching children in a language which was (in almost all cases) entirely foreign to them resulted in very little progress with regards to establishing literacy in the English language.
-This situation persisted until the collapse of the Jacobite cause in 1746 with the Battle of Culloden and the consequent collapse of the Gaelic-speaking political structures and the pacification of the Highlands by the British Army in the ensuing decades.
+This situation persisted until the defeat of the Jacobite rising of 1745 in 1746 and the consequent collapse of the Gaelic-speaking political structures in the decades following the rebellion's suppression.
 The change in political atmosphere following the Disarming Act, as well as campaigning by the likes of Samuel Johnson – who was aghast at the fact the SSPCK was actively preventing the publication of the Bible into Scottish Gaelic — led to the change in attitudes within the Society.
 Johnson had to say of the matter:

 "...there remains only their language and their poverty.
 Their language is attacked on every side.
 Schools are erected in which English only is taught and there were lately some who thought it reasonable to refuse them a version of the Holy Scriptures, that they might have no monument to their mother tongue."

 Johnson, despite being commonly viewed as both anti-Scottish and anti-Gaelic, was actively involved in campaigning for the production of Gaelic literature and proposed the creation of a Gaelic press in the Isle of Skye.
 The change in attitudes resulted in the production, by the SSPCK, of a Gaelic version of the New Testament in 1767 with the Old Testament being translated and published in 1801.
 1767 also saw the SSPCK switch from English to Gaelic as the language of instruction in their Highland schools.
 A school in Inverness, Raining School, was also established to provide training for Gaelic-speaking teachers.